Arijitchkc/Arijitchkc.github.io/_tabs/pictures.md

 <br/>

 {% include moduleL.html image_path="../assets/img/SedimentologyFieldPhotos/SField4.webp" title="1.
 The field is our classroom 1
-" description="Here Sanjay sir can be seen briefing us about the geologic history of the region and chalking out plans for the day, with his very primitive open-air classroom teaching." %}
+" description="Here, Sanjay sir can be seen briefing us about the geologic history of the region and chalking out plans for the day with his very primitive open-air classroom teaching." %}

 <br/>